 WordPress Course Outline

-This page describes the name of each video demonstration.
-Note that it progresses from basic navigational skills to user skills and ultimately Administrator skills.
+This page outlines the full range of topics included in all of our WordPress Training Courses.
+We’ve been using WordPress as our website design platform for over 8 years and multiple members of our team use it at varying level sfrom progresses from basic navigational skills to user skills and ultimately Administrator skills.
 You might also like to know that new content is created for this course and existing students can gain access to this new content for no extra cost!

 - WordPress Course – Administration Privileges and Settings